rodolfojt/rodolfojt/README.md

 ![](https://komarev.com/ghpvc/?username=rodolfojt&color=lightgray)

-I'm Rodolfo, I believe in the innovation power.
-At the same time, innovation power could be charming, transformative and take us to better future.

-Through machine learning algorithms and artificial intelligence systems we can achieve at least part of that transformation in some fields in a way incredibly fast.
-That inspire and motivate me to go further.

-I'm really fascinated about make impactful changes and I see artificial intelligence as the tool to propose valuable improvements in the world.
+Machine Learning Engineer with 4 years of solid experience in designing and maintaining MLOps pipelines.
+Specialized in end-to-end machine learning projects, ETL/ELT pipelines, and software development.

+🏆 Key Achievements:

+• Managed the entire lifecycle of machine learning projects, from data acquisition in databases to presenting results in Tableau.
+Successfully orchestrated the pilot implementation of the Perfect Order functionality recommender system for a multinational client, resulting in a notable 35% increase in net sales of suggested products.
+• Led the design and enhancement of MLOps pipelines, utilizing Vertex AI, Dataproc, PubSub, Cloud Functions, and BigQuery, to scale the solution for a complex entity resolution challenge — effectively deduplicating millions of user records.

+💡 Core Skills:

+• Proficient in Python and essential data science and machine learning libraries.
+• Practical experience in training machine learning models on large-scale clusters in cloud platforms (AWS and GCP).
+• MLOps platforms like Vertex AI and Amazon SageMaker.
+• TensorFlow, PyTorch, and machine learning libraries (XGBoost, Keras, StastModels, scikit-learn).
+• SQL databases.
+• Extensive experience with Google Cloud Platform (GCP).

 # I am Rodolfo

+• Machine Learning Engineer at ACT Digital | GloboID | Data Team
-- Machine Learning Engineer at ACT Digital | Globo.com
+• Machine Learning Engineer at ACT Digital | Globo.com | Recommender Systems Team
-- Mechatronics Engineer by UFRN
+• Mechatronics Engineer by UFRN
-- Deep Learning Nanodegree by Udacity
+• Deep Learning Nanodegree by Udacity
-- Machine Learning Engineer Nanodegree by Udacity
+• Machine Learning Engineer Nanodegree by Udacity

 # My interests in AI

-- MLOps
+• MLOps
-- Machine Learning powered products
+• Machine Learning powered products

 <a href="https://linkedin.com/in/rodolfojt">
   <img align="left" alt="Rodolfo's Linkdein" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />